rakma9668/tokma/README.md

 # Tokma
-A discord bot made for Dragon Legend Server (Syntaxgame)
+A discord bot made for [Dragon Legend](https://github.com/syntaxgame/dragon-legend) server emulator

 How to
 ----